 Autoantibodies include glutamic acid decarboxylase, insulin, insulinoma-associated protein, and zinc transporter ZnT8.
 More than 90% of patients with newly diagnosed type 1 diabetes have ≥ 1 of these autoantibodies, whereas the absence of antibodies strongly suggests type 2 diabetes.
 However, about 10 to 20% of children with the type 2 diabetes phenotype have autoantibodies and are reclassified as type 1 diabetes, because such children are more likely to require insulin therapy and are at greater risk of developing other autoimmune disorders.

-Patients with type 1 diabetes should be tested for other autoimmune disorders by measuring celiac disease antibodies (see Diagnosis Diagnosis Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more ), thyroid-stimulating hormone, thyroxine, and thyroid antibodies (see Laboratory Testing of Thyroid Function Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
-Follicular cells in the gland produce the 2 main thyroid hormones... read more ).
+Patients with type 1 diabetes should be tested for other autoimmune disorders by measuring celiac disease antibodies Diagnosis Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more and thyroid-stimulating hormone, thyroxine, and thyroid antibodies Laboratory Testing of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
+Follicular cells in the gland produce the 2 main thyroid hormones... read more .
+Testing for thyroid disease and celiac disease should occur every 1 to 2 years thereafter.
 Other autoimmune disorders, such as primary adrenal insufficiency (Addison disease), rheumatologic disease (eg, rheumatoid arthritis, systemic lupus erythematosus, psoriasis), other gastrointestinal disorders (eg, inflammatory bowel disease, autoimmune hepatitis), and skin disease (eg, vitiligo), may also occur in children with type 1 diabetes but do not require routine screening.

 Patients with type 2 diabetes should have liver tests, fasting lipid profile, and urine microalbumin:creatinine ratio done at the time of diagnosis because such children (unlike those with type 1 diabetes, in whom complications develop over many years) often have comorbidities, such as fatty liver, hyperlipidemia, and hypertension, at diagnosis.
 Children with clinical findings suggestive of complications should also be tested:

-Asymptomatic children (≤ 18 years) who are at risk should be screened for type 2 diabetes or prediabetes by measuring HbA1c.
+Asymptomatic children ≤ 18 years of age who are at risk should be screened for type 2 diabetes or prediabetes by measuring HbA1c.
 This test should first be done at age 10 years or at onset of puberty, if puberty occurred at a younger age, and should be repeated every 3 years.

 Children at risk include those who are overweight (body mass index > 85th percentile for age and sex, or weight for height > 85th percentile) and who have any 2 of the following: